 A personal loan could be a cheaper way of paying for double glazing or a new boiler.
 But it’s beneficial to weigh up the cost of a loan with the financing deals on offer from the seller.
 Alternatively, you could consider purchasing on a 0% credit card, as long as you can repay fast.

 Most of us will consider a personal loan for that dream wedding, milestone birthday or holiday of a lifetime.
 But before you apply, think hard about saving up instead of borrowing to fund the event or scaling back the celebrations until you're in a better financial position to afford it.

 If your credit history is in a bad way, or you don't have one at all, a personal loan could be an excellent choice.
 In those circumstances, a loan can actually help you to build your financial health.
 In addition, taking out and repaying a loan as part of your credit mix shows lenders you can handle your finances responsibly.
 But you'll need to keep up the payments and repay the loan on time for that to work.

-At Salad Money, we believe in fair and affordable loans for NHS and public sector workers.
+At Salad Money, we believe in fair and affordable loans for employed people across the UK.
 So whether you're trying to get back on track, a Salad Money loan can help.
 To find out how much you could borrow, why not apply online today?
 It's quick and easy, and it could help you get your finances in line.